 THCp: P is for Potency

-Tetrahydrocannabiphorol (THCp) is a phytocannabinoid that can be found naturally on the cannabis plant in trace amounts, though it is typically made by extracting and converting other cannabinoids from hemp biomass.
+Tetrahydrocannabiphorol (THCp) is a phytocannabinoid that can be found naturally in trace amounts on the cannabis plant.
+However, it is typically made by extracting and converting other cannabinoids from hemp biomass.
 The most commonly sold isomers are Delta-9-THCp and Delta-8-THCp.

-It is best to start low with THCp until you know how it will affect you.
-The high potency of THCp means that most people are able to use less than they might use with other cannabinoids, while still achieving similar THC-like effects such as mood lift, dry mouth, sedation, or the munchies.
+It is important to start with a low dose of THCp until you know how it will affect you.
+Due to its high potency, most people are able to use less than they might with other cannabinoids while still achieving similar THC-like effects such as mood lift, dry mouth, sedation, or the munchies.

-Pharmaceuticals like opioids and benzodiazepines cause physical dependency and carry the risk of overdosing.
-By comparison, no phytocannabinoid, including THCp, has ever been linked to these dangers.
+Unlike pharmaceuticals like opioids and benzodiazepines, which can cause physical dependency and carry the risk of overdosing, no phytocannabinoid, including THCp, has ever been linked to these dangers.
 Current scientific trends lean towards the promising idea that many phytocannabinoids may be an effective solution to some issues currently being treated with prescription medications.
 However, THCp has not yet been proven by the FDA to have any medical benefits.
 You should consult with a qualified healthcare professional before using THCp.

 There are a few types of THCp you may encounter.
-Other than a COA with full panel labs, you can identify premium quality THCp distillate by its appearance, which should always be transparent, and have a color ranging from clear to amber, with a thick consistency when at room temperature.
-Distillates are a high purity concentrate that may contain several isomers or trace amounts of other cannabinoids, which can contribute to the entourage effect.
-By contrast, isolates are a high purity concentrate of a single isomer, and are often white and powder like in appearance.
+Other than a COA with full panel labs, you can identify premium quality THCp distillate by its appearance, which should always be transparent and have a color ranging from clear to amber, with a thick consistency when at room temperature.
+Distillates are a high purity concentrate.